A note on continuous-stage Runge-Kutta methods: Construction of csRK methods

-where $\alpha=\min(\eta, p-\pi^{\sigma})$ and $\beta=\min(\zeta, p-\pi^{\tau})$. \end{thm}
+where $\alpha=\min(\eta, p-\pi_A^{\sigma})$ and $\beta=\min(\zeta, p-\pi_A^{\tau})$. \end{thm}

 Theorem \ref{qua:csRK} tells us how to construct a traditional RK scheme based on csRK methods.
 The most highlighted advantage of such approach to construct RK-type methods is that we do not need to consider and study the tedious solution of nonlinear algebraic equations deduced from order conditions.
+It turns out that this approach \cite{tangs12ana,Tangs14cor} is comparable to the W-transformation technique proposed by Hairer \& Wanner \cite{hairerw96sod}.